 Identity without Labels

 Being an individualist I have from ever been extremely reluctant to identify myself by any of those attributes given to me by society.
-For one thing, I was not "born" a Christian - they baptized me as a baby, not allowing me to grow up first and to decide for myself what kind of god and savior would look most interesting to me.
+For one thing, I was not "born" a Christian---they baptized me as a baby, not allowing me to grow up first and to decide for myself what kind of god and savior would look most interesting to me---if any at all.

 So they did it for themselves, not for me.
-As a matter of fact, starting with family authorities, then school, job, army service, communist regime - everyone was trying to de-personalize me.
+As a matter of fact, starting with family authorities, then school, job, army service, communist regime---everyone did their part in attempts to de-personalize me.
 With so many roles I was supposed to become everything else but myself.

 The Puzzle of the "F-Word"